 We want Calderdale to be the most active borough in the north, through the Active Calderdale movement.
 This aims to get more people in Calderdale more active, more often.
 This will reduce demand on services, whilst making a significant improvement in the health and wellbeing of our residents.

 Physical activity can give benefits to both physical and mental health and wellbeing.
 It can help reduce the risk of diabetes or dementia, and help relieve symptoms of mild to moderate mental health.
 The average life expectancy of Calderdale residents is three years below the national UK average, plus there is a difference of 10 years between the best and worst Calderdale wards (17 years if looking at healthy life expectancy).
 We want to improve the life expectancy of our residents, whilst also reducing the inequality between the wards.

 Sport England has chosen Calderdale as one of 12 pilot areas to trial innovative ideas to build healthier, more active communities (December 2017) and has been awarded a share of £100 million of National Lottery funding to tackle inactivity.
-For more details about this pilot project:

 - Sport England – Transforming the delivery of physical activity locally

 - Calderdale successfully secures big Sport England funding boost: let’s get active!